 A Mutual Co-Existence of Marine Industries is Possible

 The combined annual footprint of the envisioned phosphate mining projects is significantly smaller than marine diamond mining and fish trawling.
-Marine diamond mining and commercial fishing have co-existed, harmoniously, in the same marine ecosystem for over 25 years with adequate mechanisms in place to monitor, control, and evaluate their impact on the marine environment.
+Marine mining and commercial fishing have operated in the same marine ecosystem for the last 25 years, with adequate mechanisms in place to monitor, control, and evaluate their impact on the marine environment.

 The scientific evidence available, and a comparison of other areas employing similar mining methods, confirm that a mutual and harmonious co-existence of sectors is possible and the inclusion of marine phosphate mining into the marine ecosystem will neither be detrimental to Namibia’s fishing sector nor her environment.